 "Severus was your father's cousin," Noelle said with a weak smile.
 "He will watch over you… there."
 She pursed her lips together before adding, "He's a good man."

 "Congratulations, Miss Prince," he began, his voice throaty and low.
 "It seems you'll be attending Hogwarts this coming term."

 She only moved to ask but couldn't even get her mouth the whole way around the question before Severus cut her off with an answer, his condescension almost a tangible fourth party in the conversation.

 "It's a wizarding school," he said, matter-of-factly, as if she should have known that from the start and that it was a judgment on her for not having known already.
 Holding up the parchment paper from that morning, he continued, "And this — this letter means that you've been accepted to attend."

-In unadulterated shock, all Emily could do was stammer a response.
-"So, I… wait.
-I don't understand."
+All Emily could do was stammer a response.
+"But… why?"

 "Emily," her mother began, but he cut her off with a raise of his hand.

 "It's time the girl knew the truth."

 "Emily," Noelle started over, taking a deep breath.
 "There are some things I haven't quite been honest with you about…" She broke off from her own sentence, rubbing her thin nightgown material against her arms.
 She wouldn't look at her daughter.

 "Like what?"
 Emily demanded.
 She could feel her body go cold beneath the mix of emotions that ignited within her.